Making two particle detectors in flat spacetime communicate quantumly: Acknowledgements

 \section{Acknowledgements}

 A.L. is grateful to the Gravity Laboratory Group of the University of Nottingham for the support and the interesting discussions on the main topic of the work.
 Among people there, A.L. especially thanks Leo Parry, Adam Wilkinson and Cisco Gooding for their active help to solve the problems faced in this study.
+We thank an anonymous referee for helpful comments.
 The work of J.L. was supported by United Kingdom Research and Innovation Science and Technology Facilities Council [grant number ST/S002227/1].
 S.M. acknowledges financial support from Italian Ministry of Universities and Research through ``PNRR MUR project PE0000023-NQSTI".
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising.

 \onecolumngrid